doncandela/mgah/mgah.md

 Although there may be some information useful for the following topics, this document **does not cover:**

 - Other than brief mentions, the use of OpenMP (a multithreading package not to be confused with OpenMPI) and/or the Python Mutiproccessing package for parallelization on the cores of a single computer.
+However, multithreading by NumPy (which may use OpenMP) is discussed.

 - Operating systems other than Linux (Windows, macOS...).